neurobooth/neurobooth-os/docs/arch/crash_analysis_mbient_2026-04.md

   would reduce radio pressure on ACQ_0's dongle.
 - **Increase BLE connection intervals** to give the radio more scheduling headroom, at the cost of reduced sample rate.
-- **Guard `close()` against corrupted state.** The cleanup path should be resilient to prior native failures rather than producing secondary crashes.

 ## Background Threads (not crash-related)